Not sure what off road shoes to buy? Here’s an extensive list of reviews of fell and trail running shoes.

 Distance 17km, Height Gain 740m

-The route shown is clockwise starting steeply up towards Mam Tor then tackling the boggy, pathless section over Brown Knoll (tricky navigation in bad weather).
+The route shown is clockwise starting steeply up towards Mam Tor then a more gradual climb Brown Knoll (easier now with a flagstone path).
 It then follows the southern edge of Kinder to Grindslow Knoll before a steep, technical descent off Ringing Roger back to Edale.

 This is the question I get asked more than any other by trail and fell runners seeking to improve their running technique.

 “I overtake people on the uphill only to have them fly past me again on the downhill”, “I feel out of control”, “I’m scared I’m going to fall”.
 Do any of those statements sound familiar?
 You’re certainly not alone if you feel that your descending skills are something that need to be worked on in order to make you a better fell or trail runner.
 So what can you do in order to improve?

 Some people will tell you that it’s simply a matter of disengaging the brain and letting go.
 Unfortunately it isn’t quite as simple as that; if you haven’t got the core or leg strength to cope with the added impact forces or don’t have the neuromuscular development that allows rapid reactions and quick movements, then no amount of bravado is going to get you to the bottom of a steep, technical descent still upright and in one piece!

 So is there any way of improving your descending skills?
 Just like getting faster on the flat or stronger on the uphills, descending at pace and in control is something that needs to be trained.
 And like most aspects of running, whilst a few people seem naturally gifted, the majority get better by hard work and regular practice.
 Lots of runners make the mistake of only trying to run fast descents in races, to make improvements you should work on it in training too.
 Developing an efficient technique is important so try to focus on the following: